3D scanning solutions

 Turkana Boy

-Turkana Boy • Space Spider
+Turkana Boy • Spider II

 Just like the Fox Skull, Turkana Boy skull consisted of two separate parts that were scanned separately, and aligned afterwards.